keepchanges/keepchange.github.io/readme.md

 # keepchanges

-This script preserve directories copy in backup store and
+This script preserve directories copy in a backup store and
 it tracks changes in the directories since the last execution.
-In the special (keeping) store (different from the backup)
+In a special (keeping) store (different from the backup)
 this script preserve only changes.
 It uses the [rsync](https://rsync.samba.org/) program.
 See the 3 main lines.